Food-as-Medicine • Cardiometabolic Care

 The review synthesized randomized and prospective studies of medically tailored meals for adults with heart failure, focusing on readmissions, mortality, nutritional status, and patient-reported outcomes.

-Programs ranged from 4–12 weeks, with varied meal counts and RD support.
+Programs ranged from 4 to 12 weeks, with varied meal-counts and registered-dietitian (RD) support.

 PubMed record ›